-Caution The Processor PCB is equipped with two potentiometers that are set and sealed at the factory.
+Caution The Processor and Input PCBs are each equipped with a potentiometer that is set and sealed at the factory.
 Do not attempt to alter these settings.

 Caution Electrostatic discharges can cause serious damage to electronic components.
 When handling circuitry inside the recorder it is recommended that the user wear a wrist grounding strap.